ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02_new.md

 * a longer version that goes into more detail: [Git: worflow explained](/topics/git_workflow_explained/)
 * a shorter version that is more handy reference: [Git: basic workflow](/topics/git_basic_workflow/)

-Essentially, though here's what you are going to do:
+Essentially, here's what you are going to do:

 1. Make sure you are in your `~/github/spis19-lab02-Name-Name` directory
 2. Type `git status` and read what it says